-This event is free and open to the public.
+This event is part of Friends of Sears Island’s “Science Squad,” a place-based after-school program involving children as scientists, explorers, and stewards of their environment.
+Science Squad is made possible by a grant from the Davis Conservation Foundation.
 Sears Island is on Sears Island Road off Route 1 just east of Searsport.
-Participants should park along the causeway at the end of the road and meet at the kiosk near the island gate by 4:00pm.
-Please wear comfortable clothing, and bring a beach towel and water.
-Please no pets for this event.
-For more information and updates in the event of inclement weather, visit www.friendsofsearsisland.org, www.facebook.com/friendsofsearsisland, or call Ashley at 207-975-3878.
+Registered participants should park along the causeway at the end of the road and meet at the island gate by 1pm.
+Please wear footwear and outdoor gear appropriate for winter hiking and bring water and a snack.
+Please no pets at public programs.
+In the event of inclement weather, program participants will be notified that the program is cancelled, with a back-up date of Feb.
+22nd, 1-3pm.
+For more information, visit www.friendsofsearsisland.org, facebook.com/friendsofsearsisland or call Aleta at 855-884-2284.

 Dr. Mark McCollough, endangered species biologist with the U. S. Fish and Wildlife Service, will speak on “The Rusty Patched Bumble Bee, Maine Newest Endangered Species” at the Belfast Free Library on February 6th, at 6:30pm.
 This program is free and open to the public.

 The rusty patched bumble bee was added to the Federal Endangered Species List in March 2017.
 It was once one of Maine’s most abundant and widespread bumble bees, but has disappeared from much of its range.
 It was last seen in the mid-coast region of Penobscot Bay and may still exist here.
 Why are the rusty patched bumble bee, yellow-banded bumble bee, and many other pollinator species declining?
 What can you do to help?
 Would you like to help search for bumble bees this summer?
 Mark will discuss the fascinating ecology of this bumble bee and explain several programs that Federal and State agencies are initiating to help pollinator species in the state.